Shopify/polaris/src/components/TextField/README.md

 ### Text field with help text

 Use to show short instructional content below the text field.
-Use especially when incorrect formatting will result in an error and merchants don’t know what format is required (e.g. to explain the correct format for dates, or requirements for a password).
+Help text works to help merchants understand how to fix errors that result from incorrect formatting (such as dates or passwords with specific character requirements).
 If more explanation is needed, link to the Shopify Help Center.

 ```jsx
 class HelpTextExample extends React.Component {